Raptor8532/k3s-wordpress/README.md

 # k3s-wordpress

+## Process to deploy this Wordpress site

 Terraform script to deploy wordpress on k3s

+1. Clone this repo

-Init terraform repo
+2. Init terraform repository

-terraform init
+`terraform init`

-Setup you kube_config file
+3. Setup you kube_config

-Modify vars if you need
+4. Modify vars.tf if you need

-terraform apply
+5. terraform apply

-Test

-Objectif du test : déployer un projet WordPress sur un cluster Kubernetes à l’aide de Terraform L’utilisation d’un outil tel que Lens pour visualiser ce qu’il se passe dans votre cluster est recommandé.
-Informations utiles :
+### Test objective: deploy a WordPress project on a Kubernetes cluster using Terraform

+**Using a tool such as Lens to visualize what's happening in your cluster is recommended.**

+Useful information:
-- Le projet est un WordPress 6.3
+- The project is a WordPress 6.3
-- Il nécessite un serveur Apache - PHP 8.2
+- It requires an Apache server - PHP 8.2
-vous pourrez donc utiliser l’image du Docker hub: php:8.2-apache
-- Le projet nécessite une base de données MySQL 5.7 vous pourrez donc utiliser l’image du Docker hub: mysql:5.7
-1. Docker - création de l’image du projet (15 min) Générer une image Docker incluant le code du projet, situé dans le dossier “project” du repo, et envoyer là dans le registry privé fourni.
-Information utile : le code doit être déposé dans le dossier /var/www/html de l’image.
-Vous pouvez vous connecter au registry privé en utilisant la commande : docker login rg.fr-par.scw.cloud/smartfire-devops-tests -u nologin [ Entrez le password fourni lors de la préparation du test ] Ne pas passer plus de 15 min sur cette question en cas de problème.
+so you can use the Docker hub image: php:8.2-apache
+- The project requires a MySQL 5.7 database so you can use the Docker hub image: mysql:5.7

+1. Docker - creating the project image (15 min)

+Generate a Docker image including the project code, located in the "project" folder of the repo, and send it to the private registry provided.

+*Useful information: the code must be deposited in the /var/www/html folder of the image.*

+You can connect to the private registry using the command : docker login ghcr.io -u USER

+Do not spend more than 15 min on this question in case of problems.

 2. Kubernetes / Terraform (40 min)
-À défaut de succès de l’étape 1, utiliser une image officielle du docker hub, par exemple php:8.2-apache
-Déployer sur le cluster Kubernetes fourni à l’aide de Terraform, en première étape, le projet en version minimale :
--
--
--
-HTTP only (pas de génération de certificat SSL) (voir questions bonus) Pas de persistance de données (voir questions bonus) Pas de phpmyadmin (voir questions bonus)
-Pour la gestion du réseau, vous pourrez utiliser le LoadBalancer fourni, ainsi que l’ingress controler traefik pré-installé.Concernant l’accès au registry privé, vous pourrez rajouter la clé dans la spec de votre template de deployment : image_pull_secrets {
+If step 1 fails, use an official docker hub image, e.g. php:8.2-apache.

+Deploy on the Kubernetes cluster provided using Terraform, in the first step, the project in minimal version:
+- HTTP only (no SSL certificate generation) (see bonus questions)
+- No data persistence (see bonus questions)
+- No phpmyadmin (see bonus questions)
+- For network management, you can use the LoadBalancer provided, as well as the pre-installed traefik ingress controler.

+For access to the private registry, you can add the key in the spec of your deployment template: image_pull_secrets {
 name = var.registry_secret_name
 }

-3. Questions bonus
+3. Bonus questions
-a.
-Persister le dossier wp-content/uploads du projet, permettant de conserver les images entre plusieurs redémarrages du pod.
-b.
-Persister le fichier wp-config.php, permettant le stockage des informations de connexion à la base de données.
-c.
-Persister les données de la base de données.
-Informations utiles : il faut persister le dossier "/var/lib/mysql" du container.
-d.
-Installer un phpmyadmin pour pouvoir visualiser les données de la base de données.
-e.
-Prévoir l’utilisation d’un certificat SSL pour l’accès en https (utiliser le domaine tests-devops.smartfire.dev).
-Lors du débrief, nous pourrons tester votre solution.
-f.
-Ajouter une protection sur l’usage de ressources de l’application.
-g.
-Changer le port d’écoute du container applicatif, par exemple sur 8080.
-h.
-Exposer l’application à l’aide d’un NodePort plutôt qu’un LoadBalancer.
+- [x] Persist the project's wp-content/uploads folder, allowing images to be stored between several pod restarts.
+- [x] Persist the wp-config.php file, to store database connection information database.
+- [x] Persist database data.
+Useful information: the folder "/var/lib/mysql" folder.
+- [x] Install a phpmyadmin to view database data.
+- [ ] Use an SSL certificate for https access.
+During the debriefing, we can test your solution.
+- [x] Add application resource usage protection.
+- [ ] Change the listening port of the application container, for example to 8080.
+- [x] Expose the application using a NodePort rather than a LoadBalancer.